gabrielmm1234/comic-app/README.md

 ### Features

+ - When I open the page I want to see a list of all Marvel’s released comic books covers ordered from most recent to the oldest.

+  -- Just access "https://comic-app-mesq.herokuapp.com" and it will be able to see comic books covers ordered.

+ - When I see the list of comics I want to be able to search by character (eg. “deadpool”) so I can find my favorite comics.

+  -- Just type in the input text the character name and hit enter in order to submit the form and search the character.

 ### How to run

 To test the application I decided to upload this to Heroku, here's the link: